lastCent/GCP-Splunk-Bridge/README.md

 gcloud container clusters get-credentials splunk-fw-isolated terraform apply
 ```
-3. Download the latest version of the GCP Addon for Splunk to splunk-configured-docker, an add the destination IP-addresses (comma separated) to outputs.conf.
+3. Download the latest version of the GCP Addon for Splunk to splunk-configured-docker, and add the destination IP-addresses (comma separated) to outputs.conf.
 Then build the docker image and upload it to the Google Cloud Container registry:
 ```
 sudo docker build -t gcr.io/PROJECT-NAME/splunk sudo docker push gcr.io/PROJECT-NAME/splunk